leoccom/Password-Entropy-Analyzer/README.md

 # 🛡️ Password-Entropy-Analyzer

 ## Project Summary
-This script is an upgraded cybersecurity tool that assesses password strength using the industry-standard **Shannon Entropy** metric (measured in bits).
-It applies a core principle of Information Theory to quantify a password's randomness and resistance against brute-force attacks.
+This script is a comprehensive cybersecurity utility that performs two key functions: **Analyzing** password strength using the quantifiable **Shannon Entropy** metric (measured in bits), and **Generating** cryptographically secure, complex passwords using Python's `secrets` module.
+It demonstrates the application of Information Theory to security engineering.

 ---